marcusgia2505/classsExGameInstructions/docs/Programming.rst

 	A function has arguments which are the values the function is called with.
 In this case, the function has four arguments.
 The first argument is mandatory, the other three arguments are optional.
 Arguments can be strings, numbers or variables.

 Arguments without default value (mandatory)
 	Arguments which are **not** marked with a :php:`=` sign and a default value are *mandatory*.
 This means you have to specify them in order to make the function work.
-In the example, you have to specify the variable name :php:`"varname"`.
+In the example, you have to specify the variable name :php:`'varname'`.
 The quotes indicate that you have to specify it as a string.

 	.. note:: Note that variables names in functions are specified without the $ sign.